mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/chiropractic-care-for-neck-arthritis.md

 - Collaterals-dredging technique
 - Ear helix manipulation

+## Conclusion
-## ConclusionProfessional chiropractic adjustment of the cervical spine alleviates neck pain and improves range of movement in patients suffering from cervical arthritis.
+Professional chiropractic adjustment of the cervical spine alleviates neck pain and improves range of movement in patients suffering from cervical arthritis.
 Don’t let neck pain control your life.
 With proper chiropractic care, you can work toward lasting relief and better neck function.

 Contact us today to schedule a comprehensive evaluation and learn how our specialized approach to neck pain and cervical arthritis can help you achieve better results, faster.